What do you really want?

 The key to understanding who you are lies in intentional self-discovery.
 Here’s how to get started:

-Take time to reflect on the external factors that have shaped your beliefs, values, and desires.
+Take time to reflect on the internal and external factors that have shaped your character, personality, beliefs, values, and desires.
 Ask yourself:

 • Are my current goals aligned with what I truly want, or are they based on others’ opinions of what’s best for me?

-Tip: Write down key moments or decisions in your life.
-Highlight the ones driven by external pressures versus those that felt authentic.
+Tip: write down key moments or decisions in your life.
+Highlight the ones driven by internal and external pressures versus those that felt authentic.
 Recognizing these patterns is the first step toward clarity.

-By questioning the values and beliefs you grew up with, you will be surprised of how much of what we were taught were lies that influenced our lives in ways that we don’t really want.
+By questioning your feelings and the values and beliefs you grew up with, you will be surprised of how much of what we were taught were lies that influenced our lives in ways that we don’t really want.

-What you truly want is often tied to what brings you genuine happiness.
-Reflect on:
+What you truly want is often tied to who you really are.
+Therefore it is important to know yourself fully.

-Tip: Revisit hobbies or interests you loved as a child.
-Childhood passions often reveal truths about what you naturally gravitate toward before societal expectations took hold.
+Revisit hobbies or interests you loved as a child.
+Childhood passions often reveal truths about what you naturally gravitate toward before the damaging influence of your family and societal expectations took hold.

 Sometimes, the only way to discover what you want is to try new things.
 Whether it’s a new career, hobby, or even a change of scenery, experimentation can help you gain clarity.

-Important: Your intuition is key in making the right decisions.
-However, intuition can often be clouded by toxic influences, such as family pressures or narratives from societal systems like religion, politics, or other ideologies.
+Important: your intuition is key in making the right decisions.
+However, intuition can often be clouded by toxic influences, such as family pressures or narratives from the System like religion, politics, or other ideologies.
 By liberating yourself from those influences, you will become able to listen and follow the guidance of your intuition toward the realization of your dreams.

 Knowing your values is critical to understanding what you truly want.
 Your values serve as guiding principles, making your life feel meaningful and purposeful.